GreptimeTeam/docs/docs/developer-guide/get-started.md

 ## Docker

 We also provide pre-build binary via Docker.
-It's which is avaliable in dockerhub: <https://hub.docker.com/r/greptime/greptimedb>
+It's which is available in dockerhub: <https://hub.docker.com/r/greptime/greptimedb>